 If your doctor has suggested you work on your diet to help manage your constipation, the following should be considered.

-Ensure you are eating enough wholegrain cereals such as Sultana Bran, All Bran, and other wholegrain cereals.
-You may also need to increase your consumption of wholegrain bread, wholemeal pasta, brown rice and whole wheat crackers.
+- Work on the gradual build up of wholegrain rich cereal foods across the day.
+For example try starting the day with a wholegrain cereals such as Sultana Bran, All Bran, a natural muesli or other wholegrain cereals.
+Choose wholegrain breads, switch to wholemeal pasta, brown rice and whole wheat or rye crackers.
 Grain fibre is important to add bulk to stools, and this is what helps flush the system.
 However, if you have not been eating much fibre, you should increase your intake gradually, and only if you can tolerate it.

-- Daily exercise can help.
-A walk in the park or whatever you are able to manage.
+- Also include some daily exercise can help.
+A brisk walk in the park or swim will help.

 If these suggestions aren’t effective, then discuss with your doctor a suitable bulking product or laxative.
 Individuals with who have had a bowel obstruction or who are at risk should discuss appropriate intake of fibre with their doctor or dietitian.